AccentDesign/recruitment-HTML-CSS-JS-PHP/Readme.md

 - Which parts are you most proud of?
 And why?
 - Which parts did you spend the most time with?
 What did you find most difficult?
 - How did you find the test overall?
 Did you have any issues or have difficulties completing it?
 If you have any suggestions on how we can improve the test, we'd love to hear them.

-## Additional Instructions

-- Download the repository

-- After you're done, send us your code
-- Leave comments on our repository where you were not sure how to properly proceed
-- Implementations without a README will be automatically rejected
-- No pull requests
-- ES6 and above
-- PHP 7.4 and above

-Please email your code and answers to the technical questions, plus anything else you'd like to tell us, to jobs@accentdesign.co.uk or upload it to DropBox or Google Drive (or similar) and send us a link.
-If you have any questions about the test, you are also welcome to email those to jobs@accentdesign.co.uk.

-Thanks for your time – we look forward to hearing from you!

 ## Bonus Points